legumeinfo/pandagma/README.md

   NPROC

-Primary coding sequence (fasta) and annotation (GFF3 or BED) files must be listed in the fasta_files and annotation_files variables defined in pandagma.conf, which by default must exist within the working directory from where this script is called.
+Primary coding sequence (fasta) and annotation (GFF3 or BED) files must be listed in the fasta_files and annotation_files variables defined in GENUS.conf, which by default must exist within the working directory from where this script is called.

 FASTA deflines are assumed to be formatted with the ID separated from any additional fields by a space: